webzakimbo/bcome-read-the-docs/docs/source/core-concepts/nodes.rst

 .. note::

    When loaded by the framework, a hierarchy of nodes will be automatically created beneath the GKE or EKS cluster nodes.
-By default, this is a hierarchy of Pods to Containers.
-Others may be loaded when in a Kubernetes namespace context, using the ``vrender`` and ``vfocus`` functions.
+By default, this is a hierarchy of Namespaces, to Pods, to Containers.
+Others may be loaded when in a Kubernetes cluster context, using the ``vrender`` and ``vfocus`` functions.
 All these nodes are navigable in the usual way, and can be used with the Registry and Metadata framework.

 AWS Cluster
 ^^^^^^^^^^^